Pick of the Month

 Both movie adaptations add romance and mystery and bear little resemblance to the story but for the daydreaming.
 They also make Mitty a bachelor (a good thing).
 Thurber's views on dogs have aged way better than his views on women.

-"In Another Country" by David Constantine (from the collection In Another Country)
+"In Another Country" by David Constantine (from In Another Country)

 45 Years (2015) directed by Andrew Haigh